RobertAKARobin/geneticure-jekyll/_pages/index.md

 ### _Patients & Caregivers._

 **Your DNA is unique.
-Your high blood pressure prescription should be, too.** No matter where you are in your treatment plan — whether you’ve been newly diagnosed or have been managing your blood pressure for years — with the help of your doctor, Geneticure’s test can help get you on the right path.
+Your high blood pressure prescription should be, too.** No matter where you are in your treatment plan — whether you've been newly diagnosed or have been managing your blood pressure for years — with the help of your doctor, Geneticure's test can help get you on the right path.
 [Frequently asked questions.](/faq)

 ---